 Google continues to emphasize mobile-first, which means that the look of the SERP is changing in ways that favor the mobile experience.
-Of course, paid ads need to adapt to the mobile-first world too, and today Google has announced some new and interesting changes to AdWords, rolling out over the next few months, that PPC marketers need to know about.
+Of course, paid ads need to adapt to the mobile-first world too, and today Google has announced some new and interesting changes to Google Ads (formerly known as AdWords), rolling out over the next few months, that PPC marketers need to know about.

 Yesterday I flew out to the Google Performance Summit and got an exclusive first look at the newest ad formats and features coming to Google advertising.
-Here’s everything you need to know moving forward about these big changes coming soon to AdWords.
+Here’s everything you need to know moving forward about these big changes coming soon to Google Ads.